ilikepancakes-ink/gork/AUDIO_SETUP.md

 ### Performance Notes:

+- **VPS-Optimized**: Runs efficiently on CPU-only VPS servers
-- Transcription time depends on audio length and system performance
+- Transcription time depends on audio length and CPU performance
 - The "base" Whisper model provides good accuracy for most use cases
 - Processing happens locally on your server (no external API calls for transcription)
+- Typical performance: ~1-2 minutes of audio transcribed per minute of processing time on a standard VPS

 ## Status Check